 Entering an adoption plan for your child is the first loving parenting decision you are making for your child, your future, and the life that your child will lead.
 Adoption planning allows you to choose the family you feel is best to care for your child and provide them with the life you dream for them.
 Each adoption journey is unique.
 We know that these decisions can be difficult and are here to provide compassionate support to you as you walk along this journey.
-We want to ensure that you are educated, supported, and that their best wishes for their child are carried out.
+We want to ensure that you are educated, supported, and that your best wishes for your child are carried out.

 What We Offer